How Co-ops Can Help Solve Canada’s Succession Planning Problem

 Unfortunately, finding investors for rural areas of Canada is (and has been) a challenge.
 With the recent shift in agriculture to corporate farms over more family-based farming, this challenge may be growing.

 Unless a rural area is a bedroom community within a short drive of a city, there’s a good chance the population is shrinking or aging.
-With reduced growth in populations comes a smaller market place and less incentives for investment from external sources.
+With reduced growth in populations comes a smaller market place and fewer incentives for investment from external sources.

 This is where a co-operative can fit into the opportunity tool box.